haseeb-cb/fundamentals-of-gis/Content/9_Exercise.md

 ## COMPLETION

 Work individually or in pairs.
-Complete the exercise and write a short report together (2-3 pages of text) containing at least the following:
+Complete the exercise and write a short reflection.
+Include at the following:

 1. Downloading the two datasets described above and importing the spreadsheet data as point layers
 2. Finding where the respondents from Töölö and Vuosaari (neighbourhoods in Helsinki) prefer and don’t prefer to have windmills
-a.
-Discovering the standard deviational ellipses of the preferences of respondents from Töölö and Vuosaari.
+	- Discovering the standard deviational ellipses of the preferences of respondents from Töölö and Vuosaari.
 3. Visualizing and composing at least 3 maps of the NIMBY attitudes, including:
-a.
-Maps depicting Töölö and Vuosaarirespondents’ preferred and unpreferredwind power plant locations and personally important places, and
+	- Maps depicting Töölö and Vuosaari respondents’ preferred and unpreferred wind power plant locations and personally important places, and
 b.
 Map of the directional distribution of unpreferred locations.
 4. Analyzing in writing the NIMBY attitudes between the two respondent areas:
 a.
 Are the preferred locations for wind power turbines located near or far away from the